 The interment site becomes a place of reflection and remembrance, holding the memories of the departed in a meaningful way.

-What to say at an internment ceremony
+What to say at an interment ceremony

 You may share memories, readings, and prayers at an interment ceremony to honour the deceased while family and friends gather to pay their final respects and say their goodbyes.